ReDoIngMods/MyGui.net-For-SM/README.md

 - *(Subjectively)* More readable source code, less of an *OOP hell*.
 - Many built in Editors!
 - **Less taxing on hardware** (uses event driven rendering, useful when having the game open at the same time)!
 - More accurate rendering than the stock editor.
-(When talking about [Scrap Mechanic](https://store.steampowered.com/app/387990/Scrap_Mechanic/), useless for any other MyGui app.)
+(When talking about [Scrap Mechanic](https://store.steampowered.com/app/387990/Scrap_Mechanic/), useless for any other MyGUI app.)
 - Pulls *(most)* of the files straight from the game.
 (Borrowing a few exceptions where the files in the game actually contain incorrect information.)

 ## Special thanks to